Rigid Body Rotation & Moment of Inertia Back

 Rigid Body Rotation & Moment of Inertia

-Calculate and visualize moments of inertia for disks, rings, spheres, and rods in real time.
-Explore the parallel axis theorem, rotational energy, and angular momentum.
+Calculate and visualize the moment of inertia for disks, rings, spheres and rods in real time.
+Explore the parallel-axis theorem, rotational kinetic energy and angular momentum interactively.

 Shape